 The Problem

-Many boys and girls in Maryland live in turmoil.
+The incarcerated live in turmoil.
 In their homes, they experience poverty, hunger, abuse, and familial strife.
 Some do not have a home at all.
 In their schools, they feel distracted, frustrated, worthless, and unappreciated.
 On their streets, they witness derelict buildings, record-breaking crime, trauma, and death.
-The daily challenges they face leave these kids feeling trapped in an existence that holds no promise, no future and no hope.
+The daily challenges they face leave them feeling trapped in an existence that holds no promise, no future and no hope.
 This mindset leads them down dangerous paths, which often leads to incarceration or death.

-This is where unCUFFED Ministries comes in to form relationships with these boys and girls to show them an alternate path that changes their narrative leading to redemption, hope and the love of Jesus Christ.
+This is where unCUFFED Ministries comes in to form relationships to show them an alternate path that changes their narrative leading to redemption, hope and the love of Jesus Christ.

-When youth are charged as adults in the criminal justice system, unCUFFED staff and volunteers get to know them.
-We work with detention facilities, businesses, and parents to help youth who are being held in adult facilities transition to the next stage of life.
-By spending time with these youth and building enduring relationships, unCUFFED seeks the privilege to guide their perspective, show God’s love, and prepare them with skills for an uncertain future.
+We work with detention facilities, businesses, and families to transition to the next stage of life.
+By spending time with them and building enduring relationships, unCUFFED seeks the privilege to guide their perspective, show God’s love, and prepare them with skills for an uncertain future.
 Our goal is to help youth mature, show the community how to help, and work to reduce repeat offenders.

 The People

-Maryland saw 12.25 violent crime incidents per 1,000 residents in 2017, compared to just 4.49 nationwide.
-Although Baltimore is a big contributor to the state's violent crime rate, reporting a record-high homicide rate last year, we are seeing increases in violent offenders in all suburban counties as well.
+Maryland saw 398.5 incidents per 1,000 residents in 2022, which was 5% higher than the national average of 381 incidents per 1,000.
+This problem persists.
+Although Baltimore is a big contributor to the state's violent crime rate, we are seeing increases in violent offenders in all suburban counties as well.

 At unCUFFED we believe that we must make every effort to intervene in the lives of these children.
 The statutory maximum sentence for a juvenile in Maryland, even in cases of multiple murders, is 40 years which means serving less than 30 years.
 Most sentences are more lenient.
 No matter what the crime these boys and girls will be returning to society as our neighbors.
 There is a moral reason to love the unlovable and serve those charged with violent crimes but there is also a tangible secular benefit to moving these children towards redemption rather than warehousing them in the correctional system.